karepker/karepker.github.io/_posts/2015-10-30-pentatonix.md

 cappella to the mainstream, giving it legitimacy as an art form [previously unrecognized by modern audiences][ptx_billboard].
 With their wide exposure, Pentatonix has the ability to inspire the next generation of singers, both in and outside the contemporary a cappella world.

-What does it mean though, when the world's best known contemporary a cappella group releases a pop album?
+What does it mean though, when the U.S.'s best known contemporary a cappella group releases a pop album?
 My fear is that equating success in contemporary a cappella with pop limits the scope of future a cappella.
 As I've said, pop does play a huge role in contemporary a cappella, but some of the most interesting a cappella releases eschew pop.
 As an example, I point to the [critically acclaimed][casa_2012w], delightfully strange, experimental [self-titled EP][boxettes_boxettes] by the now-defunct Boxettes.
 This album would sound very different were its creators convinced that their end goal was pop.

 To be fair, the opposite could happen as well. _Pentatonix_ could draw in those who would be otherwise uninterested in a cappella.
 Upon entering the community, these members might realize the range of music opportunities contemporary a cappella offers extends beyond pop.

-Regardless of my uncertainties surrounding _Pentatonix_'s impact on the genre and community, the group's pop ambitions are still grounded in one concrete
+Regardless of uncertainties surrounding _Pentatonix_'s impact on the genre and community, the group's pop ambitions are still grounded in one concrete reality: the need to perform live.
+While I wouldn't go so far as to call live performances the arbiter of a cappella, a cappella is born out of live performance, and [even groups known for their use of effects in the studio (e.g.
-reality: the need to perform live.
-While I wouldn't go so far as to call live performances the arbiter of a cappella, a cappella—indeed, music itself—is [born out of live performance][deke_sharon_everyone_sang], and [even groups known for their use of effects in the studio—e.g. Naturally 7][naturally7_tom_anderson_effects]—must come to terms with the reality of touring.
-On tour, the songs in _Pentatonix_ will lack any studio polish and careful touch of an engineer.
+Naturally 7][naturally7_tom_anderson_effects]) must come to terms with the reality of touring.
+On tour, the songs in _Pentatonix_ will lack any studio polish and the careful touch of an engineer.
 By Pentatonix's [own admission, they have some work to do][ptx_figure_out_sing_live] when figuring out how to perform some of their originals live.
-This challenge also presents an opportunity: when Pentatonix moves their originals from the studio to the stage, they'll have to be creative and to work within limitations.
+This challenge also presents an
+opportunity: when Pentatonix moves their originals from the studio to the stage, they'll have to be creative and to work within limitations.
 In doing this, I hope they rediscover what made them my favorite group in the first place.

-## Appendix B: Notes on individual songs
-TODO: Fill in

-## Appendix C: Initial impressions of _Pentatonix_
-TODO: Fill in

 ## Appendix A: Liner Notes

-Unfortunately, the complete liner notes for _Pentatonix_ are not available anywhere else on the Internet, so I've (painstakingly) copied them here from the Target-exclusive deluxe edition of the album.
-I've made a few modifications: line breaks for readability, and title-casing words as opposed to leaving them as printed in their all-uppercase form.
+Unfortunately, the complete liner notes for _Pentatonix_ are not available anywhere else on the Internet, so I've copied them here from the Target-exclusive deluxe edition of the album.
+I've made a few modifications: line breaks for readability, and title-casing words as opposed to leaving them as originally printed in all uppercase.

 ### 01 Na Na Na
 (Avi Kaplan, Kevin "K.O."
 Olusola, Taylor Parks)